memfault/interrupt/_drafts/test-automation-renode.md

 The supporting `*_setup()` calls and their implementations can be found in the other `.c` files in [`src/`](https://github.com/memfault/interrupt-renode-test-automation/tree/master/src).

-We can build our example firmware by invoking the build system.
+We can build our example firmware by invoking Make.

 ```
 $ make -j4